Bruno Le Maire: Candidacies for leadership roles

-Le Maire was considered a serious challenger of the 2016 centre-right primary as the polls suggested he could be third-placed but got a poor result with 2.4%.
-He became LR candidate François Fillon’s international affairs spokesman, but resigned when Fillon was embroiled in a financial scandal during his campaign.
+Le Maire was considered a serious challenger in the 2016 centre-right presidential primary as the polls suggested he could be third-placed; he finished with a poor showing at 2.4% of the vote.
+He became LR candidate François Fillon's international affairs spokesman, but resigned when Fillon was embroiled in a financial scandal during his campaign.
 Le Maire has since distanced himself from his party, calling for the right to work constructively with Macron to ensure the president's five years in office succeeds and prevents the far-right National Front making further electoral inroads.

 On 17 May 2017, The Republicans Secretary-General Bernard Accoyer issued a statement that anyone from the party that was a member of the government was no longer a member, including Le Maire.

-Minister of the Economy and Finance, 2017–present
+Minister of the Economy and Finance, 2017–2024

 In May 2017, Le Maire was appointed by President Emmanuel Macron Minister of the Economy in the first Philippe government.
-In this capacity, he is supported by Budget Minister Gerald Darmanin.
+In this capacity, he is supported by Budget Minister Gérald Darmanin.
 Shortly after being appointed as the Minister of the Economy, Le Maire became a member of La République En Marche! following conflicting reports that he was excluded from The Republicans party.
 Le Maire was able to win reelection in his constituency after beating National Front candidate, Fabienne Delacour.
 He was appointed Minister of the Economy and Finance in the second Philippe government on 19 June 2017.

 By November 2017, Le Maire was reported to explore his options to succeed Jeroen Dijsselbloem as the next President of the Eurogroup; the role of which was eventually given to Mário Centeno of Portugal.
 In 2019, he led the European Union's selection process for a European candidate to succeed Christine Lagarde as managing director of the International Monetary Fund.

 On 5 June 2022, Le Maire said that France negotiated with the United Arab Emirates to replace some oil imports from Russia.

+In September 2023, Le Maire took part in one of the German cabinet’s weekly meetings, chaired by Chancellor Olaf Scholz.
+In October 2023, he participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Scholz and Macron.

+On 21 September 2024, when the ministers of the Barnier government were announced, he was replaced by Antoine Armand as economy and finance minister, ending his 7-year and 4-month tenure.

+Minister of the Armed Forces and Veterans Affairs, 2025

+On 5 October 2025, Le Maire was appointed Minister of State, Minister of the Armed Forces and Veterans Affairs in the first Lecornu government.
+His appointment was criticised as he was deemed responsible for France's budgetary deficit as a longtime former Finance Minister; faced with criticism, he resigned after only few hours in office.